wguDataNinja/fb_categorize_posts/readme.md

 Only posts with text were kept.

 The intended use-case for this data is to demonstrate **LLM classification and summarization** for topic analysis.
-For ongoing analysis, true automation would require Facebook administrator privileges and a verified Facebook app.
+For ongoing analysis, true automation would require Facebook administrator privileges and a verified Facebook app, discussed below.

 **Known limitations:** Some posts contain images or video which are important for context, and not available to the LLM for categorization.

-## Ethics and Privacy

-Although the posts come from a public Facebook group, usernames have been anonymized and replaced with incremental user IDs.

----

 ## Interacting with the Data

-The [Datasette Lite page](index.html) lets you browse the posts in different ways:
+The [Datasette Lite page](https://wgudataninja.github.io/fb_categorize_posts/) lets you browse the posts in different ways:

 - **All posts view**: Shows every column, including the **LLM’s rationale** behind its classification.
 - **Category views**: Show only posts belonging to a given category, with rationale hidden.